open-stage/blender-dmx-web/content/docs/faq.md

 <li>
 <a id="faq_dmx" href="#faq_dmx" class="uk-accordion-title">What is DMX and do i need it?</a>
-<div class="uk-accordion-content"> BlenderDMX is primarily a visualizing tool
+<div class="uk-accordion-content"> BlenderDMX Addon is primarily a visualizing tool
 for entertainment lighting, which typically is controlled by <a href="../dmx">DMX protocol</a>.
-It is not strictly needed for BlenderDMX as you can program by using <a href="../keyframe-animations-recording">keyframes</a>.
+It is not strictly needed for BlenderDMX Addon as you can program by using <a href="../keyframe-animations-recording">keyframes</a>.
 You can learn more about <a href="/docs/dmx">DMX here</a>.
 </div>